ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

 The Omniverse account is expressed as a public key created by the elliptic curve `secp256k1`, which has already been supported by Ethereum tech stacks.
 For those who don’t support secp256k1 or have a different address system, a mapping mechanism is needed.

 ### Data Structure
-The definations of omniverse transaction data is as follows:
+The definations of omniverse transaction data MUST be defined as follows:
 ```solidity
 /**
  * @dev Omniverse transaction data structure